Petlja/BlockPyExample/Readme.md

 Fortunately, regular Skulpt implementation works fine.

-If you want to try the example, you should clone Petlja's fork of BlockPy (https://github.com/Petlja/blockpy-petlja)in the sibling directory named blockpy-petlja.
+If you want to try the example, you should clone Petlja's fork of BlockPy (https://github.com/Petlja/blockpy-petlja) in the sibling directory named blockpy-petlja.

 Toolbox in the example does not cover all possible block types.
 To figure out other available block types, you may take a look to the definition of the BlockPyEditor.CATEGORY_MAP variable in the src/editor.js.